1jour1vin

 Wine rated (2021 guide) 97/100

 The 2018 Barolo is a magnificent wine.
 The aromas alone are fascinating.
-Again, this is one of the things that makes Sperss Barolo such an appealing wine.
-Sweet black cherry, lavender, spice and leather give this exceptionally translucent Barolo an impressive dimension.
-Serralunga's powerful tannins are present, but beautifully integrated into the wine's framework.
+Once again, this is one of the things that makes Barolo Sperss such an appealing wine.
+Sweet black cherry, lavender, spices, and leather give this exceptionally translucent Barolo an impressive dimension.
+The powerful tannins of Serralunga are present, but they are beautifully integrated into the wine's structure.

 James Suckling